zeromq/zdiscgo/README.md

 ```

 ## Using the ZActor
+### Overview
+The CZMQ zactor [class](http://czmq.zeromq.org/czmq4-0:zactor) provides a simple actor framework.
+A CZMQ actor is implemented as a thread with a ZMQ_PAIR connection back to it's parent.
+The zactor instance acts as a zsock_t and you can pass it to any CZMQ method that accepts
+a zsock.
+Commands are sent to the actor thread in this manner.

+### Example
 ```c
 // Create a zdiscgo instance.
 This will spin up a new OS level
 // thread that will handle service discovery requests.